In this article

 |

-The Drag and Drop editor
+# The Drag and Drop editor

 For beginner HTML users

 No HTML experience?
 No problem.
 The Drag and Drop editor provides a user-friendly interface, and handles all of the HTML for you under the hood.
 All you have to decide is how to structure and style your content by dragging and dropping the provided content blocks onto a blank or pre-built template.
 Then, fill the block's content to generate your template.
+This editor is not interchangeable with the other editors once a template has been created.

 To learn more, check out The Drag and Drop editor.